thoughtworks-jumpstart/guides/docs/javascript/node-basics.md

 ## Node.js modules

+A module is a reusable block of code.
+When you import a file inside another file, it is called a module.
+Its a way of including the code in file A from inside file B so that code can be split into multiple files.

 Node.js uses the CommonJS module system.
-A Node module is a reusable block of code.
-When you import a file inside another file, it is called a module.
+This is because prior to ES6 of JavaScript, there was no official way of importing modules.

 Node.js has a set of built-in modules which you can use without any further installation.

-You can write your own modules too!
+You can also use third-party modules developed by others or write your own modules.

 ### Package management